Understanding Prototype Manufacturing: From Concept to Reality [2026]

 1. Conceptualization and Design

-Sketches and 3D modeling are useful for determining the overall shape and dimensions of a prototype.
-However, CAD designs don’t always account for real-world engineering challenges.
-This is why it’s important to keep pragmatic concerns in mind during this creative phase.
-Consider how all the separate components will fit together in the final physical prototype.
-Some parts may need to be simplified or removed to make production feasible.
+While sketches and 3D modeling help determine overall shape and dimensions, CAD designs don’t always account for real-world engineering challenges.
+It’s important to keep pragmatic concerns in mind during this creative phase, like ensuring components fit together.

 2. Material Selection